Rami-Sabbagh/Texture-Unpacker/README.md

 About:
 ======
  This is a tool that you can use to extract json sheet made using [TexturePacker][3] made using [LÖVE][1] framework in [Lua][2].
+ ![Screenshot while dropping MoveOrDie ui spritesheet into the tool][screenshot]

 Features:
 =========